-It is important for Network Service Providers to address the provision of services and supports from a comprehensive approach, which includes coordination with other key entities providing services and supports to the individual receiving services.
-In collaboration with and based on the preferences of the individual receiving services and their parent/legal guardian (if applicable).
+It is important for Network Service Providers to address the provision of services and supports from a comprehensive approach.
+This includes coordination with other key entities providing services and supports and collaboration with the individual receiving services and their parent or legal guardian.
 Network Service Providers should identify and coordinate efforts with other key entities as part of their case management function, which include but are not limited to primary health care, child welfare, juvenile justice, corrections, and special education.
 In addition, Network Service Providers should make all efforts to include natural support systems of the individual and community connections in service delivery.